stronnag/mwptools/docs/manual/docs/mwp-hid-device-support.md

 Note that deadband is applied in terms of the SDL resolution, so 1 microsecond of RC PWM is equivalent to c.
 65 SDL units.

-### Mapping file with deadband
+### Mapping file with modifiers

-The mapping file supports deadband and invert, for example:
+e.g.  deadband and invert:

 ```
 $ less boxer.txt